 - Sound interchangeable with any team experience

 The difference lies in precision, not the scale of the experience.
+Precision matters just as much when you are working across time zones or cultures.

 Examples of good and bad teamwork stories explained